 A: I am a relative centrist who leans libertarian.

 Q: What are your future ambitions?

-A: Short term: Work persistently hard to overcome the disadvantages of being young and relatively inexperienced (quite possibly the youngest EOT in the company) and maximize my productivity in task completion, project management, and the gaining of technical knowledge, for the purpose of improving myself as a professional and as an individual.
-Long term: Working to become a theoretical physicist.
+A: Short term: Work persistently hard to maximize my productivity in task completion, project management, and the gaining of technical knowledge, for the purpose of improving myself as a professional and as an individual.
+Long term: I’d like to be an inventor of sorts, consistent with my degree program.
 See my post “How I Level Up” https://themindofaaron.blog/2017/09/12/quick-personal-motivation/ to get an idea of how I progress toward my ambitions.
 I become a burden to that which opposes my forward progression.
 Thus, I obliterate my obstacles.